cue-lang/cuelang.org/content/en/docs/about/_index.md

 Below is a demonstration of this concept.
 On the left one can see a JSON object (in CUE syntax) with some properties about the city of Moscow.
-The middle columns shows a possible schema for any municipality.
+The middle column shows a possible schema for any municipality.
 On the right one sees a mix between data and schema as is exemplary of CUE.

 {{< blocks/sidebyside >}}